eliasnogueira/3-design-patters-arch-decisions/README.md

 ### Log and Reports

-We can generate logs and reports in different ways, but it’s important to have both in your test project whatever the tools you will choose for this.
+We can generate logs and reports in different ways, but it’s important to have both in your test project, whatever tools you choose for this.

 #### Exception and basic logs